KendrickPC/LinuxServerConfiguration/README.md

 # Linux Server Configuration

-1. Show all files in Mac OSX by typing `$killall Finder` in the terminal.
+1. Show all files in Mac OSX by typing `$ killall Finder` in the terminal.
+2. Input in terminal `$ defaults write com.apple.finder AppleShowAllFiles TRUE`.
+3. Locate the hidden .ssh folder.